EcrituresNumeriques/anthologie-apiLite/docs/API-endpoints.md

 - response :
   - entities : array of [extended entities object](https://github.com/EcrituresNumeriques/anthologie-apiLite/blob/master/docs/Objects.md#extended-entities-object--extends-entities-object)

-### /v1/entities/URIs/
+### /v1/entities/URIs
+(This endpoint will soon move to /v1/URILinks to be more consistent with the REST philosphy)

 This endpoint serve the purpose of matching a specific URI with an entity already in the database
 - params :
   - uri : URI to the ressource (ex. http://data.perseus.org/citations/urn:cts:greekLit:tlg7000.tlg001.perseus-grc1:5.6 )
 - response :
   - entities : array of [URI Link object](https://github.com/EcrituresNumeriques/anthologie-apiLite/blob/master/docs/Objects.md#uri-link-object).
 Usually one URI link object, or none if no link found
   - query : URI used by the server to query the database (replay of the uri param)

 ### /v1/authors
 ### /v1/URIs